 .
 Deal with it when their brain waves have settled.

 Thinking Words: Instead of saying, “You don’t do that to me, I am your parent!” rebuke them in love.
 Say, “The words that come out of your mouth are hurtful; I cannot talk to your right now.”
 See more examples of thinking words.

-“Black sheep” in the family seems to be a proverbial truth, and I was one when I was a child.
+“Black sheep” in the family seems to be a proverbial truth, and I was one as a child.
 Even if I’ve disciplined all my kids in the same manner, one stood out to master “rudeness.”
 It was heartbreaking and pernicious.
 Three things I’ve learned:

-- Since rude behavior violates self-respect, we must prepare to be humble and zip it.
+- Since rude behavior violates our self-respect, we must prepare to be humble and zip it.
 The best way is to ignore and deal with it at a later time.

 - Rude behavior is unacceptable, but only the parents can really help a child struggling with this.
 They need unconditional love.
 Remember, Jesus treated those who mocked Him with poise and respect, even if they did not deserve it.

 The best way to fight rude behavior is By modeling respect.

 Thinking Words: Instead of saying, “You have no right to treat me like this,” say, “I will still treat you with respect because I love you.”